Waterways

 Two labradors in canoe paddling to tennis ball

 The waterways in Silver Springs are currently owned by two entities.
-The spillways, outlet and inlet waters, the waters in the ponds/lakes and the Water Rights belong to Mountain Regional Water Special Service District and to the State.
+The spillways, outlet and inlet waters, the waters in the ponds/lakes, drainage channels and all the Water Rights belong to Mountain Regional Water Special Service District and to the State.
 The banks and land beneath these waterways belong to the General Membership through the Master HOA.
 The waterways water quality is not suitable for swimming, wading, or water sports.

 Do not play on or around the aerators, baffles, or any drain structure, they are dangerous.